lanl-aea/waves/docs/tutorial_mesh_convergence.rst

 The highlighted lines above demonstrate the usage of ``--input-file`` and ``--output--file`` command-line arguments for the ``rectangle_mesh.py`` file.
 In previous tutorials, we have accepted the default values for input and output files.
-In this case, however, we must specify that a common input file is used, as we want to re-use the target from the Partition workflow as a source.
+In this case, however, we must specify that a common input file is used, as we want to reuse the target from the Partition workflow as a source.
 If we would have accepted the default input file name, the ``rectangle_mesh.py`` script would try to open a ``rectangle_partition.cae`` file in every parameter study build directory.
 The script would fail to do so, because ``rectangle_partition.cae`` resides a directory upward in the main build directory.
 We